sunilabrahamindia/sunilabraham/on-this-day.md

 function init() {
   const today = new Date();

-  // Set today's date header
+  // Set today's intro text
-  document.getElementById('today-date').textContent = formatDateDMY(today);
+  const todayIntro = document.getElementById('today-intro');
+  todayIntro.textContent = `Today is ${formatDateDMY(today)}.
+In the past, Sunil Abraham has published content and been featured in media on this day.`;

   // Get week bounds
   const currentWeek = getWeekBounds(today, 0);